CATEM1NAL/APyday-2/FAQ.md

 - **On:** Number of mutators will scale with heist number (1 mutator for first heist, 2 for second heist, etc).
 - **On + Scaling (default):** Number of mutators will also scale with items received in the same way as difficulty.
 - **Inverted Scaling:** Number of mutators will start maxed out (based on difficulty setting), but decrease as you receive items.

+## Can I get a list of gameplay changes this mod makes?
+Coming in v0.6.0 (not currently live):
+- **Kickstarter** is guaranteed to repair drills on melee (50% chance in vanilla).
+- If you get the associated skill, all drills are guaranteed to be auto restarters (max 30% chance in vanilla).
+- **Drill Sawgeant** now also applies to computer hacks.
+- Stamina has been removed.
+- Doctor bags only restore one down (restore all downs in vanilla) and hold 3 charges base (2 charges in vanilla).
+- Lighter armours recover faster, while heavier armours take longer to recover:
+  - **Two-Piece Suit:** 1s regen (affected by suppression).
+  - **Lightweight Ballistic Vest:** 1.5s regen (affected by suppression).
+  - **Ballistic Vest:** 2.5s regen (affected by suppression).
+  - **Heavy Ballistic Vest:** 3.5s regen (affected by suppression).
+  - **Flak Jacket:** 4.5s regen (ignores suppression).
+  - **Combined Tactical Vest:** 6s regen (ignores suppression).
+  - **Improved Combined Tactical Vest:** 7.5s regen (ignores suppression).
+- Enemy health is locked at **Overkill** values on all difficulties, with a lower headshot multiplier (same as vanilla Normal/Hard).

 ## I keep getting [heist] and it sucks.
 Go to `Options > Mod Options > Criminal Dawn` and you can disable any heist in the game.